 From day one, this course opens your eyes to the most amazing possibilities in the world of garden design.
 Well-structured and established, the student is led through modules including garden history, CAD programmes, technical drawing, construction and so much more.
-It is undoubtedly very challenging, particularly in terms of time management, but hugely rewarding as, for example, you see a garden you designed on paper suddenly come to life using CAD and appropriate rendering or see a familiar landscape anew through the eyes of a designer.
+It is undoubtedly very challenging, but hugely rewarding as, for example, you see a garden you designed on paper suddenly come to life using CAD and appropriate rendering or see a familiar landscape anew through the eyes of a designer.
 Students are extremely well supported by Duncan Heather and his team, and via the virtual classroom are linked to other students.
 I would not hesitate in recommending the OCGD course to anyone with a genuine passion and commitment for learning garden design.

 It was a huge decision for me to take to leave my 20 year long career in IT in the City and retrain in garden design.
 I did a huge amount of research before deciding that the Diploma in Residential Landscape Architecture at the OCGD was the right course for me.
 The course takes you on an incredible journey and, although it is fast-paced, the skills you acquire build in logical steps.
 The use of technology to run the course is excellent and it is good to see technology applied and used so effectively.
 Similarly, the training that the course gives you on utilising technology for 3D modelling, CAD and marketing is very valuable indeed in an industry where you will need to stand out above your competitors.